gibbsly/bse/README.md

 # Bulk Spawner Editor Utility

+## This does not work in 1.17, I am working on a fix

 ## General information
 This is a utility that adds some additional functionality to the debug stick when used on spawners.
 [You can obtain a debug stick with `/give @s minecraft:debug_stick`]